TheWinci/portfolio/readme.md

 # My first portfolio
-This portfolio contains all kinds od projects i have been/am working on.
+This portfolio contains all kinds od projects i have been/am working on, mainly JavaScript, C#/C++, Java.

-GRK - Grafika Komputerowa / Computer Graphics